darthlukan/progeny/README.md

 ## Description

-> A project generation tool inspired by tools like [Yeoman](http://yeoman.io/) written in Go.
+> A project generation tool inspired by tools like [Yeoman](http://yeoman.io/) written in Python.

 ## License